academic-resources/odin/js/lesson_building_blocks.md

 ### ** Intro :**
 >Welcome to Ruby Building Blocks!
-Since you've already done a decent chunk of Ruby in [Ruby Basics](https://github.com/TheOdinProject/curriculum/blob/master/ruby_programming/basic_ruby/ruby_basics_lesson.md), this section will reinforce what you've already learned with *Variables, Data Types, Strings, and Methods*.** But this lesson will take you much deeper and further than you went before, so don't think you've got a free pass.
+Since you've already done a decent chunk of Ruby in [Ruby Basics](https://github.com/TheOdinProject/curriculum/blob/master/ruby_programming/basic_ruby/ruby_basics_lesson.md), this section will reinforce what you've already learned with *Variables, Data Types, Strings, and Methods* :**

+But this lesson will take you much deeper and further than you went before, so don't think you've got a free pass.
 There's a whole lot of stuff to cover.
 These first couple of lessons cover the broadest swathe of material of the entire Ruby course, so get stretched out and warmed up, it's time to dive in!** ## Topics:
 Look through these now and then use them to test yourself after doing the assignment:** #### ** ** Numbers, Operators and Expressions:
 * What's the difference between an `Integer` and a `Float`?
 * Why should you be careful when converting back and forth between integers and floats?